kth-step/HolBA/examples/riscv/README.md

 ### 7. Backlifting proven BIR contract to RISC-V binary

+- built on a [general Hoare-style logic](https://doi.org/10.1007/978-3-030-58768-0_11) for unstructured programs
 - requires collecting auxiliary results from above steps
-- semi-automatic inside HOL4 if all results have the right shape
+- automatic inside HOL4 if all auxiliary results have the right shape

 Example: